Ronald Martin (American football)

-Ronald Jermaine Martin Jr. (born February 26, 1993) is a former American football strong safety.
+Ronald Jermaine Martin Jr. (born February 26, 1993) is an American former professional football safety.
 He was signed by the Seattle Seahawks as an undrafted free agent in 2015.
 He played college football at Louisiana State University.

 Early years

 Martin attended White Castle High School where he was three-star recruit on Rivals.com and Scout.com.
 Martin was ranked as the 21st best prospect in the state of Louisiana by Tigerbait.com.
 Martin was selected to the All-State first-team in football and basketball.
 Martin was selected to the 2010 LSWA Class 1A All-State football team.

 Professional career

 Seattle Seahawks

-On May 2, 2015, Martin signed with the Seattle Seahawks as an undrafted free agent following the 2015 NFL Draft.
+On May 2, 2015, Martin signed with the Seattle Seahawks as an undrafted free agent following the 2015 NFL draft.

 New York Jets

 On September 6, 2015, Martin was claimed off waivers by New York Jets.
 On September 28, the New York Jets waived Martin.
 On September 30, Martin was re-signed to the practice squad.
 On November 12, 2015, the Jets elevate him back to the active roster.
 On November 21, 2015, he was waived.
 On November 24, 2015, he was re-signed to the practice squad.

 Martin was waived by the Jets on September 4, 2016 and was re-signed to the practice squad.
 He was released on September 29, 2016.
 He was re-signed to the practice squad on October 4, 2016.
 He was promoted to the active roster on December 13, 2016.